 I would like to say that it was at some soirée hosted by that famous (late) English author, but no; it was instead in a collection of his writings on alcohol-related topics, titled Everyday Drinking, released in 2008, with an introduction by another well-known (and late) English drinker, Christopher Hitchens.

 I say that Amis introduced me properly to gin because my first (most improper) introduction was of a character I’ve found to be all too common among my peers.
 As a young lad, I was in some social situation or other where the only available alcohol was gin.
 I drank it, mixed perhaps with tonic (or maybe with some kind of lemonade—I can’t remember), and found it went down easily and promoted cheerfulness on my part and that of my acquaintances.
 A little being good, it seemed a cinch that a lot would be better, and indeed it was.
-Until, that is, the morning, when I awoke with a kind and degree of hangover that I’ve never experienced since.
+Until, that is, the morning, when I awoke with a kind and degree of hangover that I’ve never experienced before or since.
 Without ticking down through the more well-known symptoms, my overwhelming feeling was that I had drunk several pints of window cleaning solution (the blue kind, with ammonia, not the eco-friendly type you see around these days).
 The taste in my mouth, which would not leave, was such that I believe I could have licked clean all the windows of St. Patrick’s Cathedral and still had potency remaining.

 I swore never to touch the stuff again, and kept to that faithfully for decades, during the course of which I’ve drunk almost everything else, but gravitated mainly towards spirits, especially the Irish and Scotch varieties.